Last Updated on January 22, 2023

 You can definitely come up with your own or even come up with distinctions for cultists to immediately recognize rank among their peers.

-Which brings us to rank.
+This brings us to rank.
 The Cult of Dragons has a simple hierarchy that works well for a few reasons.

-It adds immersion to any encounters adventurers might have with them, but it also makes it easier for DMs to set up encounters, since each rank is going to present a different stat block.
+It adds immersion to any encounters adventurers might have with them, but it also makes it easier for DMs to set up encounters since each rank is going to present a different stat block.